VitalyRomanov/nhkv/README.md

 ## Limitation

-Closet uses off-memory index backed by `shelve` or `sqlite`. `shelve` is based on Python's Shelve library.
+NHKV uses off-memory index backed by `shelve` or `sqlite`. `shelve` is based on Python's Shelve library.
 It relies on key hashing and collisions are possible.
 Additionally, `shelve` storage occupies more space on disk.
 There are no collisions with `sqlite`, but key value must be string.
 For large datasets avoiding key collisions might be important.
 In this case `sqlite` should be used for index backend.
-In this case, Closet is better suited for the batch writes and consecutive batch reads.
+In this case, NHKV is better suited for the batch writes and consecutive batch reads.
 Alternating many reads and writes will result in more frequent `commit` calls for sqlite backend and will degrade the performance.